Frequently Asked Questions

 The outer canvas is exposed to the elements 365 days a year and tends to wear faster than the other yurt parts, especially in humid climates.
 Other factors such as sun exposure, rain, snow and applied treatments can all affect the longevity of the canvas.
 If your canvas is starting to wear, please ask us about our 30% canvas replacement discount (applicable for up to 10 years after the yurt purchase).

 Do your yurts resist strong winds and snow loads?

 Yurts have been developed in a country with an extreme climate.
 They are aerodynamic and resist the strongest winds, although they’re normally not anchored to the ground (Mongolians do not want to hurt the Earth).
-In case of extreme winds, Mongolians usually attach a big stone to the rope that hangs from the centre of the tonoo (central dome).
+In case of extreme winds, Mongolians usually attach a big stone to the rope that hangs from the centre of the toono (central dome).
 You can use a ring bolted to your platform.
-Also, make sure that the yurt is “air proof” on the ground and that there’s no risk for the wind to rush from underneath the yurt.
+Make sure that your yurt and substructure is well-anchored to the ground.
 We have a lot of experience to share on the subject and you might find more info in our installation notice.

 Are the yurts waterproof?